-- Wheat Idli – is made by mixing fine broken wheat with lentils.
+- Wheat Idli – is made by grinding fine broken wheat with lentils.

 - Tuar dal idli – is made by replacing the urad dal with tuar dal.

-Though the traditional method of preparing batter, is by using wet grinders, the batter can also be prepared in a mixer or blender.
-Get recipe here.
+Though the traditional method of preparing the batter, is by using wet grinders, the batter can also be prepared in a mixer or blender.
+Get the recipe here.

 All these pair very well with idlis and dosas.
 Though there are a lot more dips that we make at home, for the sake of this post, I shall limit it to the ones served in the restaurants.
 Of course, I shall link up my recipes as and when I add them.

 - Sambar – is the best side dish for idlis.
 It is a broth made with vegetables, (usually drumstick in the restaurants, though you can add a whole lot of vegetables) simmered in tamarind water, cooked dal (pigeon peas) and spices.

 - White Chutney/Coconut chutney – is the next best accompaniment for idlis.
 It is made by grinding coconuts with chillies and roasted gram dal and tempering.